Starting at INR 13,900 INR 17,500

 This trek is also called the 7 Lakes of Kashmir Trek.
 Owing to the many alpine lakes one sees on this trek.
 The trek starts from Shitkadi Sonamarg – the famous tourist place in Kashmir.
 And goes up through jungles, meadows, gullies, and the huge expanse of grasslands.
 It goes over 3 high altitude passes, different valleys, and landscapes.
 The trek ends at Naranag – a simple yet beautiful village in Kashmir.

 The most followed duration of the trek is 7 days including one day for an acclimatization.
 However, based on your personal preference you can reduce or increase the days.
 The difficulty of the trek is moderate to difficult.
 It is best suited for experienced trekkers.
 This trek is not for beginners.
-Before the hike, prepare yourself physically if you’re hoping to get on this trial.
+Before the trek, prepare yourself physically if you’re hoping to get on this trial.

 Kashmir Great Lakes Trek Premium Package

-We also Offer premium KGL trek packages with less people in groups & other premium facilities, click here to check all the details about Kashmir Great Lakes Trek Premium Package
+We also Offer premium Kashmir Great Lakes packages with less people in groups & other premium facilities, click here to check all the details about Kashmir-Great-Lakes-Premium Package-2025

 KGL Trek Fee

-Original price was: ₹16,750.00.Current price is: ₹14,500.00.
+Original price was: ₹17,500.00.Current price is: ₹13,900.00.

 Book The KGL Trek